 The Organization of Petroleum Exporting Countries

 OPEC is an intergovernmental organization of 13 countries.
-Founded in Baghdad on September 14, 1960 by its top five members (Iran, Iraq, Kuwait, Saudi Arabia and Venezuela), the company has been headquartered in Vienna, Austria since 1965.
-Current OPEC members are: Algeria, Angola, Equatorial Guinea, Gabon, Iran, Iraq, Kuwait, Libya, Nigeria, Republic of Congo, Saudi Arabia (De facto leader), United Arab Emirates and Venezuela.
-Former OPEC members are Ecuador, Indonesia and Qatar.
+Founded in Baghdad on September 14, 1960, by its top five members (Iran, Iraq, Kuwait, Saudi Arabia, and Venezuela), the company has been headquartered in Vienna, Austria since 1965.
+Current OPEC members are Algeria, Angola, Equatorial Guinea, Gabon, Iran, Iraq, Kuwait, Libya, Nigeria, the Republic of Congo, Saudi Arabia (De facto leader), the United Arab Emirates, and Venezuela.
+Former OPEC members are Ecuador, Indonesia, and Qatar.

 Austria is not a member of OPEC.
 OPEC’s headquarters, which was originally in Geneva, has been moved to Vienna.
 There is an administration and research secretariat in Vienna.
 The policies to be followed by the organization are determined in conferences that the representatives of the member countries attend and meet at least twice a year.
 Decisions are taken unanimously.
 The chairman of the board of directors appointed by the member countries is elected during conferences.